Maximize tax savings

-The Municipality that is entrusted with the task of regulating, managing and collecting property tax in Chennai is The Greater Chennai Corporation.
 Property tax is levied on building and vacant land unless specifically exempted.
+The municipality that is entrusted with the task of regulating, managing and collecting property tax in Chennai is ‘The Greater Chennai Corporation’.

-As per the regulation, Greater Chennai Corporation adopts reasonable letting value (RLV) to arrive at annual rental value (ARV) and this in turn is used to compute half yearly tax for any property in Chennai City corporation limits.
-The monthly RLV is computed with reference to basic rate per Sq.feet fixed by corporation for residential and Non-residential properties depending upon the location of the property.
-Basic rate ranges between Rs 0.60 per sq ft and Rs 2.40 per sq ft in case of residential properties and between Rs 4 per sq ft and Rs 12 per sq ft in case of non residential properties.
+As per the regulation, Greater Chennai Corporation adopts reasonable letting value (RLV) to arrive at annual rental value (ARV) and this, in turn, is used to compute half-yearly tax for any property in Chennai City corporation limits.
+The monthly RLV is computed with reference to the basic rate per sq.feet fixed by the corporation for residential and non-residential properties depending upon the location of the property.

+The basic rate ranges between Rs 0.60 per sq ft and Rs 2.40 per sq ft in the case of residential properties and between Rs 4 per sq ft and Rs 12 per sq ft in the case of non-residential properties.

 Chennai municipal corporation is divided into 15 zones.
-You can know your zone and division here:
+You can know your zone and division here.

 It may be noted that Chennai property tax was last revised in the year 1998 and was due for revision every four years and should have been increased by 25% in case of residential property and 100% in case of commercial properties during every revision.